Skip to content

 brain project describe

-Description: Edit or display project description
+Edit or display a project description (stored in description.md).

 brain project describe # Edit in editor

-brain project describe --show # Display description
+brain project describe --show # Display

 brain project describe --show --json